sensu/sensu-docs/content/sensu-go/6.9/operations/control-access/rbac.md

 {{< /language-toggle >}}

+{{% notice note %}}
+**NOTE**: If you are using Active Directory (AD) or Lightweight Directory Access Protocol (LDAP) authentication, the names of users and groups listed in the subjects array must exactly match the user and group names the authentication provider returns to the Sensu backend.
+{{% /notice %}}

 To create this cluster role binding with [`sensuctl create`][31], first save the definition to a file like `clusterrolebindings.yml` or `clusterrolebindings.json`.
 Then, run: